tier4/ros-metrics-reporter/README.md

 ## Overview

-`ros-metrics-reporter` collects tests for the ROS packages of a project and generates HTML reports.
+`ros-metrics-reporter` collects software metrics for the ROS packages of a project and generates HTML reports.
 The results can be saved as github-pages or artifacts.
-This project is using [LCOV](https://github.com/linux-test-project/lcov) and [Lizard](https://github.com/terryyin/lizard) as backend.
+This project is using [LCOV](https://github.com/linux-test-project/lcov), [Lizard](https://github.com/terryyin/lizard), [Clang-Tidy](https://clang.llvm.org/extra/clang-tidy/), [CodeChecker](https://github.com/Ericsson/codechecker) and [Hugo](https://gohugo.io/) as backend.
 I would like to express my deepest gratitude for their contributions.

 ***Warning: the results will include your source code, so be careful about the scope of publication if you have a private repository.
-(Even if your project is private, the scope of the GitHub Pages will be public.***
+Even if your project is private, the scope of the GitHub Pages will be public.
+You can see more information [here](https://docs.github.com/en/pages/getting-started-with-github-pages/changing-the-visibility-of-your-github-pages-site).***

 ## Action setup

 ### Create orphan branch (First time only)

 Before running this job, you need to create orphan branch.
+NOTE: Relplace `your-project` with your project name before running commands below.

 ```sh
 git clone https://github/your-project.git